kagitmiadam/Valheim-DoOrDie-Mods/DoDSoloExperience/DoDSE_Configs/README.md

 **Auto**

-	Use a mod manager of your choice.
+	Use either TSMM or R2MM.

 **Manual**